 PS4

-The emblem of the fourth console version, released in November 2013, follows the overall brand concept.
-On the left is an icon in the form of capital letters “PS,” one of which stands vertically, and the other appears to be its flat projection or shadow.
+The PS4 emblem, the fourth console version released in November 2013, follows the overall brand concept.
+On the left is an icon in the form of capital letters “PS,” with one letter standing vertically and the other appearing to be its flat projection or shadow.
 On the right is the abbreviation PlayStation.
 It is made using contour symbols.
 Due to their unusual shape, the curved stripes resemble ribbons or kabbalistic symbols.
-The series number of the gaming console is indicated next to it.
+The gaming console’s series number is indicated next to it.
 The number “4” is large, even massive, with thin lines.
-This impression is created not only because of the large gap but also because of the shortened leg.
+This impression is created not only by the large gap but also by the shortened leg.

 PS5

-Although the logo of the new generation Sony PlayStation PS5 console appeared in November 2020, it still has old roots.
+Although the logo of the new-generation Sony PlayStation PS5 console was revealed in November 2020, it still has its roots in the past.
 The emblem’s design is the same as the previous version.
 The only change is in the numbering.
-The gaming console is complemented by an original number “5”, which denotes its next number.
+The gaming console is complemented by the original number “5”, which denotes its next number.
 Externally, it resembles the first and second letters of the abbreviation “PS.”
 It has the same large format and similar bends.
-However, there is a slight difference: in the top left corner of the five, there is a right angle of 90 degrees.
+However, there is a slight difference: in the top-left corner of the five, there is a 90-degree angle.

 Font and Colors

 The logo uses a custom font developed as part of the overall visualization.
 Its author is designer Sakamoto, who created it for the PlayStation project.
-The letters are characterized by strict and straight lines with smooth bends at the “a,” “o,” and partially “n,” making them look simple.
+The letters are characterized by strict, straight lines with smooth bends at the “a,” “o,” and, to a degree, the “n,” making them look simple.
 The main emphasis is on the capital “S” and “P,” as well as on the “t,” which has half of its top stroke cut off.

 Regarding color, for most of its history, the emblem focused on three shades: yellow, red, and blue.
-The current version of the emblem is monochrome due to the laconic combination of black and white.
+The current version of the emblem is monochrome, achieved through a laconic black-and-white combination.